 \ Guo (yuling.guo@uky.edu) and Jame (russell.jame@uky.edu) are from the Gatton College of Business and Economics, University of Kentucky.
-We thank Leonce Bargeron, Charlie Clarke, Steve Cress, Will Gerken, Clifton Green, and seminar participants at the University of Kentucky for helpful comments.
+We thank Leonce Bargeron, Charlie Clarke, Steve Cress, Will Gerken, Clifton Green, Alan Kwan, Ashish Ochani (discussant), and seminar participants at the University of Kentucky, North Carolina State, University of Illinois Chicago, and the FARS Midyear Meeting for helpful comments.